 8 - The Martin-Brower Co

 Martin-Brower is all about global supply chain management –– it’s the leading logistics service provider for restaurant chains around the world.
-Did you know what M-B Co. has worked with McDonald’s since 1956, after delivering napkins to the founder’s first restaurant in Illinois?
+Did you know that M-B Co. has worked with McDonald’s since 1956, after delivering napkins to the founder’s first restaurant in Illinois?

 Types of products: Packaged, fresh, and frozen goods for various fast-food chains around the world.

 Dot Transportation is North America’s largest food industry redistributor, specializing in small-batch distribution.
 It combines orders for multiple suppliers on one truck, increasing sales numbers while also reducing the cost for a manufacturer.
 It has a two-to-four-day lead time, even on less-than-load orders (when there aren’t enough goods to fill up a whole truck).